-25 Soil organic carbon (SOC) represents about three quarters to four fifths of the terrestrial organic carbon (C) mass (Prentice et al., 2001).
+Soil organic carbon (SOC) represents about three-quarters to four-fifths of the terrestrial organic carbon (C) mass (Prentice et al., 2001).
 The mean turnover rate of SOC is slower than that of any other terrestrial organic pool (Reeburgh, 1997).
-Due to its size, small relative changes in the SOC mass can have large effects on atmospheric CO_2 concentration and hence on climate change.
+Due to its size, small relative changes in the SOC mass can have large effects on atmospheric $CO_2$ concentration and hence on climate change.

-- Global SOC mass in five general circulation models (GCM) was projected to change by between -46 and +51 Pg (Schaphoff et al., 2006) by the end of the century.
+Global SOC mass in five general circulation models (GCM) was projected to change by between -46 and +51 Pg

+(Schaphoff et al., 2006) by the end of the century.
 Eleven earth system models even showed a range of projected changes between -72 and +253 Pg for a high-CO2 scenario (Todd-Brown et al., 2014).
 Projections also differ in where changes occur (Sitch et al., 2008).
-The large variation in expected future changes is due to the balance of, on one hand side, different expected increases of carbon input from net primary productivity (NPP) by CO2 fertilization and higher temperatures and, on the other hand side, faster decomposition accelerated by higher temperatures (Davidson and Janssens, 2006; Smith et al., 2008).
+The large variation in expected future changes is due to the balance of, on one hand, different expected increases of C input from net primary productivity (NPP) by CO2 fertilization and higher temperatures and, on the other hand, faster decomposition accelerated by higher temperatures (Davidson and Janssens, 2006; Smith et al., 2008).
 The point of balance may vary over the course of time (Jones et al., 2005).
-Furthermore, although NPP might increase in the future because of increasing concentrations of CO2 in the atmosphere (CO2 fertilization), productivity may still be limited by the availability of nitrogen or other - (CO2 leftilization), productivity may still be inflited by the availability of hitrogen of other resources (Gedalof and Berg, 2010; Norby et al., 2010; Todd-Brown et al., 2014).
-With this wide range of projected changes in the global mass of SOC one may wonder how likely increases or decreases of SOC stocks (mass of organic carbon per volume of soil) are in response to potential changes in C input and climate across the - world?
-One way to address the certainty of projections is to obtain a frequency distribution of the ensemble output of several models as has been done for changes in climate (e.g., Power et al., 2011).
-This approach however cannot formally address the uncertainty in the parameters of the models.
-This rather requires consideration of the frequency distribution of the values of many potentially controlling factors of the organic carbon cycle.
+Furthermore, although NPP might increase in the future because of increasing concentrations of $CO_2$ in the atmosphere ( $CO_2$ fertilization), productivity may still be limited by the availability of nitrogen or other resources (Gedalof and Berg, 2010; Norby et al., 2010; Todd-Brown et al., 2014).

+With this wide range of projected changes in the global mass of SOC, one may wonder how likely increases or decreases of SOC stocks (mass of organic C per volume of soil) are in response to potential changes in C input and climate across the world.
+One way to address the certainty of projections is to obtain a frequency distribution of the ensemble output of several models as has been done for changes in climate (e.g. Power et al., 2011).
+This approach, however, cannot formally address the uncertainty in the parameters of the models.
+Rather, this requires consideration of the frequency distribution of the values of many potentially controlling factors of the organic C cycle.

 The effect of the frequency distribution of parameters on SOC stocks, the global SOC mass, and SOC changes was assessed for one model (Hararuk et al., 2014) using a Markov Chain-Monte Carlo approach for model calibration.
-The distribution parameters in the model caused SOC losses ranging between 15 and 100 Pg for a scenario implying high greenhouse-gas emissions and mean global temperature increases ("RCP8.5").
-This study focused on the approach and a global perspective and left out other import impacts that affect SOC stocks and masses regionally and globally.
+The distribution parameters of the model caused SOC losses ranging between 15 and 100 Pg for a scenario implying high greenhouse-gas emissions and mean global temperature increases ("RCP8.5").
+This study focused on the approach and a global perspective and left out other important impacts that affect SOC stocks and masses regionally and globally, e.g. fire, insect outbreaks, erosion, landslides, windthrow, and flooding.